Armaklan/vscode-toggl/README.md

 ### 0.0.2

-Add duration on entry information (on current and stop task);
+Add duration on entry information (on current and stop task).

+### 0.0.3

+Add default project id to attach new task.
+Add open toggl in browser.